 Medical Editor: John P. Cunha, DO, FACOEP

-Tri-Sprintec (norgestimate and ethinyl estradiol) is used as contraception to prevent pregnancy.
-It is also used to treat severe acne.
+Tri-Sprintec (norgestimate and ethinyl estradiol) is a combination of the female hormones estrogen and progesterone used as contraception to prevent pregnancy.
+Tri-Sprintec is also used to treat severe acne.
 Birth control pills have also been shown to make periods more regular, decrease blood loss and painful periods (dysmenorrhea), and decrease risk of ovarian cysts.
-Tri-Sprintec is a combination of the hormones estrogen and progesterone.
-Common side effects include nausea, vomiting, headache, stomach cramping/bloating, dizziness, vaginal discomfort, vaginal discharge, or breast tenderness/enlargement.
-Bleeding between periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.
+Common side effects of Tri-Sprintec include nausea (especially when you first start taking Tri-Sprintec), vomiting, headache, stomach cramping, bloating, dizziness, vaginal discomfort, vaginal itching or discharge, or breast tenderness/enlargement, nipple discharge, freckles or darkening of facial skin, increased hair growth, loss of scalp hair, changes in weight or appetite, problems with contact lenses, or decreased sex drive.
+Bleeding between periods (spotting) or missed/irregular menstrual periods may occur, especially during the first few months of use.

 Tri-Sprintec is a 28-day regimen of tablets, taken as prescribed.
 Products that may adversely interact with Tri-Sprintec include aromatase inhibitors, raloxifene, sodium tetradecyl sulfate, tamoxifen, and medication for hypothyroidism.
 Drugs that may increase blood levels of Tri-Sprintec include acetaminophen, vitamin C, atorvastatin, and azole antifungals.
 Some medications may decrease birth control hormones in your body which can result in pregnancy, including griseofulvin, modafinil, rifamycins, St. John's wort, drugs used to treat seizures, and HIV drugs.
 Discuss all medications you are taking with your doctor.
 Tri-Sprintec must not be used during pregnancy.
 This medication passes into breast milk, may affect milk production, and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.